C.diff infection treated in home environment ♥

 - EFFECTIVE: A leading US hospital reported saving up to $203,000 in costs associated with treating C. difficile infections.

-Now You Can Use Bleach in More Places than Ever Before — A next-generation bleach product that kills C. difficile spores in 2 minutes, has broad surface compatibility for everyday use, and has a low odor that disappears within minutes.
+Now You Can Use Bleach in More Places than Ever Before — A next-generation bleach product for Healthcare Facilities – that kills C. difficile spores in 2 minutes, has broad surface compatibility for everyday use, and has a low odor that disappears within minutes.

 The Clorox Germicidal and Healthcare Wipes and Solution DO have the EPA Registered C.diff.
 Kill.
-Clorox Germicidal Bleach for home care has been located and sold through Lowe’s Home Improvement Centers. and Home Depot — Please contact the local stores for product availability.
+Clorox Germicidal Bleach for all environments – has been located and sold through Home Improvement Centers– Please contact the local stores in your area to check for product availability.

 What do I need to do when I go home from the hospital?